hoangsvit/eplus.dev/clzjjz0bo002009idbhshbvqh.md

 Answer the following multiple choice questions to reinforce your understanding of the concepts covered so far.

-Which of the following is NOT a benefit of using Firebase Hosting?Global CDN distributionAutomatic SSL certificatesCustom domain supportKubernetes
+Which of the following is NOT a benefit of using Firebase Hosting?

-**Submit**
+* Global CDN distribution

+* Automatic SSL certificates

+* Custom domain support

+* Kubernetes

-Firebase Hosting can be used to deploy static and dynamic web content.TrueFalse
+Firebase Hosting can be used to deploy static and dynamic web content.

-**Submit**
+* True

+* False

 ### **Task 5.
 Storage**